-• Risk-based capital requirements: Under the current prudential framework as at the date of this Prospectus, the Bank and the prudential Group to which it belongs (which is consolidated at the level of the Holding Company) are required to hold minimum amounts of regulatory capital equal to 8 per cent. of risk-weighted assets (the "Minimum Capital Requirement" or "MCR"), plus additional capital buffers comprising a capital conservation buffer and a counter-cyclical buffer.
+• Risk-based capital requirements: Under the current prudential framework as at the date of this Prospectus, the Bank and the prudential Group to which it belongs (which is consolidated at the level of the Issuer) are required to hold minimum amounts of regulatory capital equal to 8 per cent. of risk-weighted assets (the "Minimum Capital Requirement" or "MCR"), plus additional capital buffers comprising a capital conservation buffer and a counter-cyclical buffer.
 The PRA may also impose a systemic risk buffer (intended to prevent and mitigate macroprudential or systemic risks).
 Banks may also be designated as 'global systemically important institutions' ("G-SII") or 'other systemically important institutions' ("O-SIIs"), which designation may attract further buffer requirements (although the Bank is not presently designated as either a G-SII or an O-SII).
-These combined buffer requirements (the "buffer requirement") and the Minimum Capital Requirement together are referred to as "Pillar 1" capital requirements, and are applied generally to banks or, for certain of the buffers, banks having certain characteristics.
+These combined buffer requirements (the "buffer requirements, and are applied generally to banks or, for certain of the buffers, banks having certain characteristics.